terrazzoapp/terrazzo/docs/index.md

       text: View on GitHub
       link: https://github.com/drwpow/cobalt-ui
 features:
-  - title: Supports Design Tokens Format Module
+  - title: Supports DTCG format
     details: Use the universal design token standard for the widest compatibility and no vendor lock-in
   - title: Pluggable & customizable
     details: Written from the ground-up to power your own custom design tooling